Atlas: Here and There 2012

-A catalogue accompanied the exhibition: Brains: The Mind as Matter, edited by Marius Kwint, Richard Wingate, 2012, published by Profile Books, London.
+A catalogue accompanied the exhibition: Brains: The Mind as Matter, edited by Marius Kwint, and Richard Wingate, 2012, published by Profile Books, and the Wellcome Trust, London.

-Atlas: Here and There. portrait version on large HD video monitor
+Atlas: Here and There 2012 portrait version on large HD video monitor

-Atlas: Here and There. giff landscape version projected onto black voile screen set 6 inches from a white wall single projection set up above, two projector version bellow
+Atlas: Here and There 2012 giff landscape version projected onto black voile screen set 6 inches from a white wall single projection set up above, two projector version below

 The exhibition Brains: the Mind as Matter exhibition explored what humans have done to brains in the name of medical intervention, scientific enquiry, cultural meaning and technological change.